 Our Boston Terriers come to us from local shelters, owner surrenders and as strays.
 Our main goal is to re-home these Boston Terriers into loving homes so they will never end up homeless again.
 Most of our dogs are very sweet Boston Terriers that have just fallen on hard times and need someone to love them.

 All our dogs are in loving foster homes until adoption.
 We do not have a facility for our rescue.
 We are just a group of dedicated volunteers trying to save as many lives as possible.
-Because of this we have dogs being fostered throughout the state including, Muskogee, Tulsa and Oklahoma City.
-You will be asked to pickup any dog you are adopting where ever it is being fostered to make it easier on our volunteers.
+Because of this, we have dogs being fostered throughout the state including, Muskogee, Tulsa, and Oklahoma City.
+You will be asked to pick up any dog you are adopting wherever it is being fostered to make it easier on our volunteers.

-(Please note that just because a dog is still on our page does not mean it has not had application put in for it.
-We only mark dogs pending adoption if the potential adopter has passed all aspects of the application process and we are just working out a pickup date; or we have received multiple, promising applications for the same dog.
-We will always let you know before the home visit if the dog you are interested in has possibly been spoken for, and will still encourage you to get pre-approved.
-We continually get Boston Terriers into our rescue and may get in an even better match for your family very soon.)
+**Please note that just because a dog is still on our page does not mean there are no other applications for the dog.
+We only mark dogs pending adoption if the potential adopter has completed all of the application process and is just working out a pickup date.
+Or it could be that we have received multiple promising applications for the same dog.
+Before the home visit, we will always let you know if the dog you are interested in has a pending adoption.
+We encourage you to continue the process of applying to adopt another dog that may be an even better fit.

-We require a fenced yard to adopt, except in certain circumstances that will be at our discretion.
-All fenced yards must be fully fenced, recently checked for holes/gaps and secure enough that a small dog cannot get through.
+We require a fenced yard to adopt, except in certain circumstances at our discretion.
+All fenced yards must be fully fenced, recently checked for holes/gaps, and secure enough that a small dog cannot get through.
 Any app that has a doggie door and no fenced yard will not be considered.
 An “invisible or underground fence” will not be accepted as a fence.

 Health of Your New Pet

 While we cannot guarantee life span, we do make every effort to assure our dogs are in good health.
-We also will inform you before adoption, if you have decided to adopt a dog that does have a known health issue.
-All dogs are fully vetted at the time of adoption which includes spay/neuter, microchiping, all vaccines - Rabies, Bordetella, and DHLP - along with heartworm check and the first month of preventative.
+We also will inform you before adoption if you have decided to adopt a dog with a known health issue.
+All dogs are fully vetted at the time of adoption, including spay/neuter, microchipping, all vaccines - Rabies, Bordetella, and DHLP - along with heartworm check and the first month of preventative.
 The only exception would be puppies, and they will be fully up to date on their vaccines for their age.
 You will receive paperwork to bring to your vet, so you will know when their next set of shots are due.

-Our adoption fees range from $200-$1500 depending on the dog.
-We do list this for each dog in the discription.
-Puppies are the highest because they take the most care and vetting before being adoption ready.
+Our adoption fees range from $200 - $1500, depending on the dog.
+We do list this for each dog in the description.
+Puppies are the highest because they take the most care and vetting before being adoption-ready.
 We make every effort to make sure prices are fair for each dog.
 Please understand all prices include the dog being fully vetted and health checked.
 It is vitally important to us that our dogs go to the best homes possible, so our prices are set to assure serious applicants only.
 The adoption fee is on a cash basis and is non-refundable.
-Please also note, no one in this organization is on a salary of any kind through the rescue.
+Please note that no one in this organization is on a salary through the rescue.
 All money from adoptions goes directly back into saving more dogs.

 All adopters must sign an adoption agreement when adopting any of our dogs.
-This agreement states that you will take proper care of your new dog including future vet care when needed.
+This agreement states that you will properly care for your new dog, including future vet care when needed.
 All adoption agreements also state that the dog will be returned to the rescue if the adopter can no longer keep the dog for any reason.
-We highly recommend allowing at least a month for a dog to adjust; oftentimes settling into a new home can take time and lots and lots of patience.
-Always remember you are adopting a dog that has been through something in order to end up in rescue, so it is important to be understanding and patient with them as they adjust to their new life.
+We highly recommend allowing at least a month for a dog to adjust; frequently settling into a new home can take time and lots and lots of patience.
+Always remember you are adopting a dog that has been through something to end up in rescue, so it is important to be understanding and patient with them as they adjust to their new life.

-We do adopt to out of state, for approved applicants.
-Our rescue does not do sight unseen adoptions, chain transfers, and we do not place our dogs on planes alone to fly as cargo.
-If an application is approved we require those applicants travel to Oklahoma to pick up their rescue animal.
-Since most of our animals our too big to fly commercial most people fly in and then have to drive home.
+We do adopt out-of-state to approved applicants.
+Our rescue does not do sight-unseen adoptions or chain transfers, and we do not place our dogs on planes alone to fly as cargo.
+If an application is approved, we require those applicants to travel to Oklahoma to pick up their rescue animal.
+Since most of our animals are too big to fly commercially, most people fly in and then have to drive home.

 Fees for Dogs that are Found and Returned to Owner